 New Zealand-Trained Applicants

-- A certified copy of your qualification; and
+- A certified copy of your qualification;

-- Two Certificates of Good Character that have been completed by persons unrelated to you, and one of whom is a practising medical imaging and/or radiation therapy practitioners; and
+- Two Certificates of Good Character that have been completed by persons unrelated to you, and one of whom is a practising medical imaging and/or radiation therapy practitioners;

 What if I haven’t graduated yet, and don’t have my qualification certificate?

 The Board is aware you will not receive your qualification certificate until the following graduation ceremony, consequently the Board receives from the education providers an official list of those who have successfully passed the course.
-Once you have received your qualification certificate you will need to submit a certified copy of that to the Board.
+Once you have received your qualification certificate you will need to submit a certified copy of this to the Board.